 As computers became ubiquitous during the late 80s and early 90s, computer-based training (CBT) was the natural next step.
 An eLearning method augments individualized instruction with digital tools, capitalizing on technology’s speed, branching capability and visual display.

-Using the cloud to store knowledge, allows employer to supplement webinars with accessible, on-demand information.
+Using the cloud to store knowledge, allows the employer to supplement webinars with accessible, on-demand information.
 Agility is an advantage here as this allows organizations to update and maintain information easily.

 Digital Adoption Platform (DAP)

 In the age of digital transformation, organizations today face the challenge of software training.
-Much like the disruption caused by factories during the Industrial Revolution, the rapid influx of today’s digital tools require companies to once again rethink training methods and techniques.
+Much like the disruption caused by factories during the Industrial Revolution, the rapid influx of today’s digital tools requires companies to once again rethink training methods and techniques.